thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

                 This is analogous to backpropagation in neural networks.

-            3) Select the best action in state (s) taking into account backups according to the world model for a in acts: s2 = transition_model_step(s, a) Selection criteria:
+            3) Select the best action in state (s) taking into account backups according to the world model The basal ganglia (BG) decide which plan to proceed with, when to slow down/stop, and how to adapt future choices based on rewards and errors. for a in acts: s2 = transition_model_step(s, a) Selection criteria: